OctopusDeploy/People/Engineering.md

 ## Team Lead

-> I am a leader of people, with a proven record of delivering ideas from inception to their successful completion and beyond.
+> I am trusted to autonomously lead people through complex problems with a proven record of delivering ideas from inception to their successful completion and beyond.
+I am a respected communicator, a servant leader, a mentor, with an effectiveness of building trust and relationships with the people I lead, and my investment back into Octopus as a whole is significant.

-### I am trusted to lead a team of diverse roles (from Architects, Engineers, Designers and QA) to ship full products to production

 As well as encompassing the qualities outlined in [Leadership](Leadership.md):

+### I am trusted to lead a team of diverse technical roles (from Architects, Engineers, Designers and Testers) to ship full products to production

-- I am a well-rounded leader of people.
+- I am a well-rounded leader of people, known for having a collaborative leadership style.
+- I am proficient at leading software projects using agile practices.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.
-- I am proficient at leading software projects using agile practices.
 - I can confidently and charismatically pitch ideas, positively influencing my team to take decisive action based on reaching consensus.
 - I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.